mrOranger/Javascript/Typescript/README.md

 ### Unknown

-There is another version of the `any` type, that is much less permessive than the first one, that is `unknown`.
-By using unknown we are actully tell to TypeScript that we do not know which one will be the type of the variable, and this is quite common in our programs if you think for a while about the user's input.
+There is another version of the `any` type, that is much less permissive than the first one, that is `unknown`.
+By using unknown we are actually tell to TypeScript that we do not know which one will be the type of the variable, and this is quite common in our programs if you think for a while about the user's input.

 Now, as we said before, the main difference between `any` and `unknown` is that the latter is less permissive, it can be initialized with any value, but it cannot be assigned to any other variable, as we can see below: